Communication Course List

 Explores the social implications surrounding the design, production, use, and evaluation of communication technology.
 Emphasis is on how communication functions in the creation and use of technology, and how communication and other social factors may be influenced by technology.

-Examines fundamental theory and research in public relations, including systems theory, symbolic interactionism, organizational theory, cognitive processing and persuasion; models of public relations practice; ethics.
+Examines fundamental theory and research in public relations, including systems theory, symbolic interactionism, organizational theory, cognitive processing and persuasion, models of public relations practice, and ethics.

 Characteristics and uses of crisis and issue management as communicative resources for organizations.
-Contributions of public relations practice in the creation of systems of meaning, oublic policy, and distribution of symbolic and tangible resources.
-Graduate Standing required
+Contributions of public relations practice in the creation of systems of meaning, public policy, and distribution of symbolic and tangible resources.
+Graduate standing required.

 Examines fundamental theory and research on persuasion and social influence.
 Emphasis on a broad-based perspective, encompassing the full scope of persuasion as it is found in everyday life.
 This course examines persuasion in a variety of contexts and settings, including advertising, small groups, and face-to-face encounters.